 If you offer benefits like health insurance coverage to your hourly employees, then ensure the coverage you choose includes provisions for mental health.
 You should make sure that mental health provisions are just as accessible as provisions for physical health problems.

 14. Communicate a zero-tolerance policy

 Your business should be a safe place for all your employees.
 You need to ensure that you send out the message that intimidation or bullying of people with mental health issues will not be tolerated.
 Have a clear policy about how such behavior will be dealt with as soon as it is brought to your attention — then make that policy easily accessible by all of your staff.

 15. Schedule an open “office” time

 When you’re looking for new strategies to drive sales, manage leave requests, and fill empty shifts, you might not have time for an open-door policy all the time.
 But make your staff feel welcomed with designated “office hours” when your employees can come and speak to you about the issues they’re experiencing.

 If you offer paid leave to your hourly employees, you can encourage them to take one of their personal days as a mental health wellbeing day.
 Or, better yet, create a separate leave type for a mental health day.
 Encourage your staff to spend time with their family, enjoy a day outside, or even just rest.
 Employees don’t need to specify why they’re taking this paid day off.
 It’s just a way for them to recharge — and for your business to show it supports all employees.

 17. Include your hourly employees in your wellness benefit programs

-Offering benefits to employees can be costly.
-Most small businesses cannot afford to extend their benefits programs to hourly staff.
+Offering benefits to employees can be costly and most small businesses can’t afford to extend all of their benefits to hourly staff.
 However, instead of offering the full benefits package to your hourly staff, you could offer parts of a wellness benefits program.
 For example, you can provide a discounted gym membership or a team social activity once a month to your hourly employees.

 18. Identify triggers